cloudfoundry-incubator/diego-ci/README.md

 ### System Setup

 The `DEPLOYMENT_DIR` needs to have the following the following format.
-Each of the files is further explained below.
+Each of the files and how to crate them is explained below.
 ```
 DEPLOYMENT_DIR
 |-(bootstrap_environment)